AliceVice/Forecastly/README.md

 ### Stack:

 - **SwiftUI**: For building the app’s user interface.
+- **MVVM Architecture**: For clear separation of concerns and maintainable code.
 - **Swift Concurrency (async/await)**: For handling asynchronous network calls and data processing.
-- **MVVM Architecture**: For clear separation of concerns and maintainable code.
+- **@Observable** / **Swift’s New Observation Model**: For state management across the app.
 - **Core Location**: For obtaining the user’s current location and reverse‑geocoding.
 - **Open‑Meteo API**: To fetch real‑time weather data (daily, hourly, and current conditions).
-- **@Observable** / **Swift’s New Observation Model**: For state management across the app.

 ### Project Structure:
 <img width="250" alt="Screenshot 2025-03-23 at 12 29 46 PM" src="https://github.com/user-attachments/assets/bb5e779c-3d53-489c-ad95-4ab04e3f16db" />

 ### Screens:
-- When you open the app, you need to grant location access.
+- When the user opens the app, he needs to grant location access.
-- If you have not enabled location access, you will be redirected to a view with instructions on how to do so; this view also includes a button that opens the settings.
+- If the user has not enabled location access, he will be redirected to a view with instructions on how to do so; this view also includes a button to open the settings.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/87a703ff-d4f6-448d-8bff-b1dc05aa486e"